scottyab/rootbeer/README.md

 ### Dependency

-Available on [maven central](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22rootbeer-lib%22), to include using Gradle just add the following:
+Available on [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22rootbeer-lib%22), to include using Gradle just add the following:

 ```java
 dependencies {